novonordisk-research/OptiHPLCHandler/README.md

 .\.env\Scripts\activate
 ```

-You need to run the last command every time you restart the computer
+You need to run the last command every time you restart the computer.

 When the virtual environment is activated, install the package locally as an editable
-installation
+installation:

 ```
 pip install -e .[dev]